EnergoStalin/subtitle-translate-mpv/README.md

 ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white)

-> 📝
+> :memo:
 > `~~` reffering to [mpv config folder](https://mpv.io/manual/stable/#script-location)

-> 📝 You can benchmark defaultDelay by executing benchmark-sub-translator script message [see](#🧾-recommended-inputconf)
+> :memo: You can benchmark defaultDelay by executing benchmark-sub-translator script message [see](#🧾-recommended-inputconf)

-> ⚠️ Some languages may not work out of the box because of current provider read [dependencies](#%EF%B8%8F-optional-but-for-now-required-dependencies) below
+> :warning: Some languages may not work out of the box because of current provider read [dependencies](#⚠️-optional-but-for-now-required-dependencies)below

 Modular script for auto translating subtitles on the fly into multiple languages.
 You can extend it with you favorite translator by contributing one.
-## 🌿 Features
+## :herb: Features
 - Auto enable when `toLang` not match any subtitle stream.
 - Auto correct subtitle offset for comfort watching without delays.
 - Register 4 script messages what you can bind via `~~/input.conf`.